-If you told me when I was 26, in my fist tiny house in Pennsylvania that I would have a professional sewing business, dressing windows, I would not have believed you.
-I had bigger aspirations to be an
+If you told me when I was 26, in my first tiny house in Pennsylvania that I would have a professional sewing business, dressing windows, I would not have believed you.
+I had bigger aspirations to be an Industrial Designer.

-If I knew then that I’d be sitting at industrial sewing machines, I would have appreciated working on the metal lathe and Bridgeport mill a lot more at DuPont crafting models for bio-medical laboratories with other talented designers.
+If I knew then that I’d be sitting at industrial sewing machines, I would have appreciated working on the mental lathe and Bridgeport mill a lot more at DuPont, crafting models for bio-medical laboratories with other talented designers.

 If I knew that someday I’d be working with beautiful, quality fabrics and decorative hardware when I was a commercial interior designer and exhibit designer with a fantastic company in Wilmington Delaware, I would have paid more attention to their huge resource library.